Can you control chronic pain with your mind?

 Senior who suffers from chronic pain lies on her back on the floor with her eyes closed to meditate

-It's not surprising that everyday life brings on aches and pains.
-Hours spent sitting in front of a computer screen, doing work around the house and handling the tensions of life can take a toll on the intricate workings of the musculoskeletal system.
+For some, everyday life can result in familiar aches and pains.
+Hours spent sitting in front of a computer screen, doing work around the house, and handling the stresses of life can take a toll on the intricate workings of the musculoskeletal system.

 Many people experience one or more of the following types of pain at some point in their lives: